-IJML welcomes author submission of papers concerning any branch of the Machine Learning and their applications in business, industry and other subjects.
+IJML welcomes author submission of papers concerning any branch of Machine Learning and their applications in business, industry, and other subjects.
 Please read the Aims and Scope to gain an overview and assess if your manuscript is suitable for this journal.

 • Submission Instructions

 • Cover Letter